jasminevasandani/know-your-ai/README.md

 Deep Learning by Francois Chollet.

 ## Acknowledgements
-Thanks to the following people who guided and supported me as I completed this project: Anuva Kalawar, Adiwid (Boom) Devahastin Na Ayudhya, Matthew Brems, Riley Dallas, Tim Book.
+A huge hanks to the following people who guided me as I completed this project--I couldn't have completed this without your support: Anuva Kalawar, Adiwid (Boom) Devahastin Na Ayudhya, Matthew Brems, Riley Dallas, Tim Book.